nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 ##

-06. The statement is not precisely true. `wc` command can be used, not just with files, but also with input coming from standard input or the output of some other command.
+06. The statement is partially true. `wc` command can be used, not just with files, but also with input coming from standard input or the output of some other command.
 This is illustrated with the following examples:

 	Execute `wc` command without any argument.
 The command prompt won't return.
-Enter some text and terminate the input by entering a newline, and immediately following it by the end-of-file character using `[Control-d]`.
-The output will represent the count of the characters in the entered text.
+Enter some text and terminate the input by entering a newline, and immediately following it by the end-of-file character using `Control + d` key sequence.
+The output will represent the count of the words, lines and characters in the entered text.

 	Pipe the output of a command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
 Enter the command line as: